spencerkingman/spenking-music/_posts/2000-01-04-dont-call-it-a-change.markdown

 There's twenty trillion dollars in the offshore accounts
 How much would it cost to put the carbon underground?
 You can suck it from the air and fuse it with basalt
-I don't want to die with all that money in a vault
+I don't want to die with all this money in a vault
 Or why not plant a shit-ton of trees?

 We're going extinct